dh-notes/pandoc-workflow/pandoctut.md

 We will change the citation style of our document from Chicago Style to Modern Language Association.
 All current CSL style files can be found at <http://editor.citationstyles.org/about/>.
 Search for Modern Language Association, and download the file `modern-language-association.csl` to your project directory.

-Finally, reference that citation style in the YAML header in the same manner as your bibliography:

-`
----
-title: Plain Text Workflow
-author: Dennis Tenen, Grant Wythoff
-date: November 4, 2013
-bibliography: project.bib
-csl: modern-language-association.csl
----
-`

-Now, when you compile, your references will be typeset in MLA format.

 ## Typesetting for Word Documents